-Amy is Associate Professor of Fashion and Sustainability in the Fashion, Textiles and Knitwear department of the School of Art & Design.
-Her role involves leading and participating in research projects at the intersection of fashion, making, design and sustainability.
-She is element leader for BA final year research projects, contributes to MA teaching and supervises PhD students.
+Dr Amy Twigger Holroyd is Associate Professor of Fashion and Sustainability in the School of Art & Design.
+She leads research projects at the intersection of fashion, making, design and sustainability.
+She also contributes to BA and MA teaching, supervises PhD students and is Chair of the Art, Architecture, Design and Humanities Research Ethics Committee.

 After studying for a BA and MA in fashion and textile design, Amy launched her experimental knitwear label, Keep & Share, in 2004.
 She sold her knitwear nationally and internationally and received a number of awards, including the Crafts Council Development Award.
 Her work has been featured in many publications, from Vogue to Fashion Theory; in books including Sustainable Fashion and Textiles: Design Journeys by Kate Fletcher, The Culture of Knitting by Jo Turney, and Knitting: Fashion, Industry, Craft by Sandy Black; and in UK and international exhibitions.